AuHau/giTrack/CONTRIBUTING.md

 ## Tips for developing

-If you use environmental variable `GITRACK_DEV=1`, then the giTrack's internal data storage will be placed in `.data` folder in root of the Git repo, which enables easy wipe of the storage for development purpose.
+If you use environmental variable `GITRACK_STORAGE`, then you can specify through it where the giTrack's internal data storage will be directed for the running `gitrack` command.
+This is helpful especially when you need to test initializations and if you don't want to clutter your own giTrack storage.

+## Custom provider

+If you want to implement your own provider, create a class which inherits from `gitrack.providers.AbstractProvider` and implement all the abstract methods.
+Then register it in `gitrack.Providers` enum.